Amid austerity, EU agrees to boost defense cooperation

 NATO Secretary-General Anders Fogh Rasmussen, who joined the EU leaders for the talks, said he saw no contradiction between a stronger European defense and a strong NATO.

 He urged Europeans to act to strengthen their defense, warning: "Unless we recommit to our own defense we risk seeing America disengage and Europe and America drift apart."

 France, which has deployed 1,600 troops in Central African Republic to prevent worsening violence between Christian militias and largely Muslim Seleka rebels, has called for a permanent EU fund to be set up to finance military interventions like the French actions in Central African Republic and Mali.

-While some European governments have lent logistical support, the funding proposal has received scant sympathy from France's EU allies, who say the bloc's funds can only be used to finance EU military missions, not national ones.
+While some European governments have lent logistical support, the funding proposal has received scant sympathy so far from France's EU allies, who said the bloc's funds could only be used to finance EU military missions, not national ones.

 Aware his proposal stood little chance of success, Hollande did not raise the proposal directly, but told fellow EU leaders there was a need to look at financing for future missions, diplomats said.

-Under a change France secured in the communiqué, EU foreign policy chief Catherine Ashton will draw up a report on improving the system of financing EU overseas operations.
+Under a change France secured to the communiqué, EU foreign policy chief Catherine Ashton will draw up a report on improving the system of financing EU overseas operations.

 EU officials say the bloc could consider sending a future mission to Central African Republic, possibly a military training mission similar to the one it set up in Mali.